bikepacking Sri Lanka

 Of course, you can opt for a more expensive stay, we found amazing deals on booking.com, 30 USD is often enough for a big double room with a swimming pool and air conditioning (see the pic above).
 It is worth checking.

 We have not seen proper campsites, or any campsites actually.
 Sri Lanka is pretty crowded so it might be not so easy to wild camp in most parts of the country (it is not permitted in the National Parks and protected areas).
 You can always ask the locals where you can pitch your tent, they will help you if it is not a tourist place and there is no guest house around.
-Sri Lankan is among the most friendly population we have encountered.
+Sri Lankan is among the most friendly populations we have encountered.

 In any case, in Sri Lanka is very easy to encounter snakes and leeches (read the next chapter about it), I’d rather pay some dollars for a room.